 Holding Public Officials Accountable

 Hate crimes, hate incidents, and hate groups do not represent our communities.
 As such, it is imperative that public officials are (1) made aware of hate activity in their communities, (2) hear from concerned citizens, and (3) respond timely and appropriately to community concerns.
 Below are sample template letters that can be sent to your public officials.
-If you need assistance in drafting your letter you may contact the Stop Hate Project at 1- 844-9-NO-HATE.
+If you need assistance in drafting your letter you may contact the James Byrd Jr. Center to Stop Hate at 1- 844-9-NO-HATE.

 - Download: Sample Letter – Informing a public official of a hate group rally in your community. (.doc)